Active inference lecture notes

 When I don’t understand something mathematical or technical, it is frequently due to confusing or unfamiliar notation or unclear ontology.
 (The other times it is down to cognitive limitations I guess.)
 Before I continue, I will therefore introduce some notation that I hope I can stick to in this and future posts.
 I try to use as commonly accepted notation as possible but unfortunately there is no standard notation in mathematics.

 Discrete observations and beliefs are events in the general vocabulary of probability theory.
-In this post we only consider discrete observations and mental states.
+In this post we only consider discrete observations and controller states.

 Potential observations are represented by a vector of events: